Range Map

 Overview

-For the GA buyer, the Citation I is the most accessible turbofan path into cabin-class jet ownership.
-Acquisition prices remain among the lowest of any twin-jet on the market, the Pratt & Whitney JT15D family is parts-supported and well understood, and the airframe’s docile manners make it a viable first-jet transition for pilots stepping up from high-performance turboprops.
-The economic trap is engine overhaul: JT15D hot-section and full-overhaul cycles can approach the cost of acquisition, so a clean engine status at pre-buy carries outsized weight in the value calculus.
+For the GA buyer, the Citation I is an accessible turbofan path into cabin-class jet ownership.
+The Pratt & Whitney JT15D family is parts-supported and well understood, and the airframe’s docile manners make it a viable first-jet transition for pilots stepping up from high-performance turboprops, at a direct operating cost near 1,625 USD per hour.
+The economic trap is engine overhaul: JT15D hot-section and full-overhaul events are a major capital cost, so a clean engine status at pre-buy carries outsized weight in the value calculus.

 Key Features for GA Buyers